-Children: New born babies and their siblings
+Children: Newborn babies and their siblings

-|Recruitment method||－Request expectant mothers to participate the study one by one at maternity facilities.
+|Recruitment methods||－Request expectant mothers to participate in the study one by one at maternity facilities

-|Requested cooperation||Questionnaire, check-up at the center, various biological specimens (including specimens for genetic analysis); follow-up studies (annual questionnaire and health survey at the center)|
+|Requested cooperation||Questionnaire, check-ups at the center, collection of various biological specimens (including specimens for genetic analysis); follow-up studies (annual questionnaire and health survey at the center)|

 |Major target diseases*||Pregnant and perinatal period diseases

-|* Our major focus is the common diseases that involve the interplay between genetic factors and environmental factors, but we have selected the diseases (upper table) because of concerns over the potential increase in their prevalence in the disaster-affected areas and/ or the degree of disease burden on the population in general.|
+|* Our major focuses are the common diseases that involve the interplay between genetic factors and environmental factors.
+We have chosen the targeted diseases listed above because of concerns over the potential increase in their prevalence in disaster-affected areas and/ or the degree of disease burden on the population in general.|